KiranH1007/rapidresponseai/README.md

    - **Prioritized Action List** - Ordered steps for immediate response (3-5 critical actions)
    - **Resource Type** - Intelligent determination of needed services (Hospital, Fire_Rescue, Police, Ambulance)
    - **Nearby Resources** - Location-based emergency facility discovery via Google Maps integration
-3.  **Conversational State:** After the initial analysis, the history is used to seamlessly start a persistent chat session, allowing the user to ask contextual follow-up questions about the incident, response procedures, or resource availability.
+3.  **Conversational State:** After the initial analysis, the history is used to seamlessly start a persistent chat session with natural language responses (not JSON).
+The chat is location-aware and provides country-specific emergency numbers based on the user's coordinates, allowing users to ask contextual follow-up questions about the incident, response procedures, or resource availability.

 ### Cloud Run Deployment Challenges & Solutions